-Additionally, The National Suicide Prevention Lifeline is a national network of local crisis centers that provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week.
+National Suicide Prevention Lifeline: The National Suicide Prevention Lifeline is a national network of local crisis centers that provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week.
 The Lifeline provides 24/7 free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals.
 Their Lifeline Crisis Chat can be reached at 1-800-273-8255.

-Trans Lifeline’s Hotline is a peer support service run by trans people, for trans and questioning callers.
-Operators are located all over the U.S. and Canada, and are all trans-identified.
+The Trevor Project: The Trevor Project operates the Trevor Lifeline 24/7 which provides support for LGBTQ+ young people in crisis, feeling suicidal, or in need of a safe and judgement-free place to talk.
+You can connect with the Trevor Lifeline by calling 1-866-488-7386.
+Trans Lifeline: The Trans Lifeline is a peer support service run by trans people, for trans and questioning callers.
+Operators are located all over the U.S. and Canada and are all trans-identified.
 If you are in crisis or just need someone to talk to, even if it’s just about whether or not you’re trans, please call.
 The Lifeline is available 10am-4am EST. Volunteers may be available during off hours.
 You can connect with the Trans Lifeline by calling 1-877-565-8860.